Flotomate/product_docs/source/change-management/inside-a-change.rst

 ============================================

 Below the header section of the Details View is the Change ID and subject line.
-Next to the subject line is an edit icon that you can use to modify the Subject and Description.
+Next to the subject line is an edit icon that a technician can use to modify the Subject and Description.

 .. _cmf-19: